There are now 3 possible online modes for units:

 - Indicative assessments in this unit are as follows: (1) lesson planning; (2) planning document; and (3) digital resource.
 Further information is available in the unit outline.

-To pass this unit, a student must: (a) achieve an overall mark of 50 per cent or higher for the unit; and (b) achieve the requisite requirements(s) or a mark of 50 per cent or greater, whichever is higher and specified in the unit outline, for the lesson planning and planning an integrated unit of work components.
+To pass this unit, a student must: (a) achieve an overall mark of 50 per cent or higher for the unit; and (b) achieve the requisite requirements(s) or a mark of 50 per cent or greater, whichever is higher and specified in the unit outline, for the lesson planning, planning document, and digital resource components.

 Supplementary assessment is not available in this unit.